Visit Wilderness

 (No official title, revise boundaries of Olympic National Forest wildernesses) - Public law 99-635 (11/7/1986) To revise the boundaries of Olympic National Park and Olympic National Forest in the State of Washington and for other purposes

-For more information (To download or see all affected Wilderness areas) visit our law library for 99-635 or legislative history for 99-635 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 99-635 or legislative history for 99-635 for this law.

 People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
 Groups are listed alphabetically by the state(s) in which the wilderness is located.